jstac/ai_tools_for_econ/notebooks/deep_learning/jax_nn.md

 def initialize_params(seed=1234):
     """
-    Generate an initial parameterization for a feed forward neural network with number of layers = NUM_LAYERS.
-Each of the hidden layers have OUTPUT_DIM units.
+    Generate an initial parameterization for a feed forward neural network with number of layers = Config.num_layers.
+    Each of the hidden layers have Config.output_dim units.
     """
-    k = OUTPUT_DIM
+    k = Config.output_dim
     shapes = (
         (1, k),  # W_0.shape
         (k, k),  # W_1.shape